Sarygamysh Lake: History

-Since the beginning of the 1960s, the Sarykamysh lake has been filled with collector-drainage waters, feeding was carried out through the Daryalyk collector, while water from the farmland of the left bank of the Amu Darya was used.
+Since the beginning of the 1960s, Sarykamysh Lake has been filled with collector-drainage waters, feeding was carried out through the Daryalyk collector, while water from the farmland of the left bank of the Amu Darya was used.

+In the years from 2018 to 2024, satellite imagery shows that the lake is shrinking again, possibly due to the prolonged droughts and lower inflow of water from the Amu Darya.

 Fauna

-The ichthyofauna of Lake Sarykamysh was formed by species that penetrated from the Amu Darya and water bodies of the adventitious drainage network.
+The ichthyofauna of Sarykamysh Lake was formed by species that penetrated from the Amu Darya and water bodies of the adventitious drainage network.
 For the most part, the lake is inhabited by native species of the Aral-Amu Darya basin and immigrant species, both spontaneously penetrated and purposefully transferred to the reservoir for fish breeding purposes in 1969–1974.
 In 1980–1987, 27 species lived here, and in 2018 there were already 32, of which 34.4% are immigrant species.
 In total, during the existence of the lake, 36 species of various representatives of ichthyofauna were recorded in it, including carp, catfish and snakehead.
-At the end of 2020, two tons of carp, silver carp and grass carp fry were released into the Sarykamysh lake in the territory of the Dashoguz velayat of Turkmenistan.
+At the end of 2020, two tons of carp, silver carp and grass carp fry were released into Sarykamysh Lake in the territory of the Dashoguz velayat of Turkmenistan.

+Birds

-Sarygamysh lake is also inhabited by such bird species as white swans, pink and curly pelicans, cormorants.
+Sarygamysh Lake is also inhabited by such bird species as white swans, pink and curly pelicans and cormorants.
+It regularly supports more than 20,000 waterfowl and waterbirds.
+The area within Turkmenistan has been recognised as an Important Bird Area by BirdLife International.